Per IRS Publication 525 Taxable and Nontaxable Income, page 30:

 - Attorney fees and costs relating to whistleblower awards where the underlying recovery is included in gross income.

-Do not include in your income compensatory damages for personal physical injury or physical sickness (whether received in a lump sum or installments).
+Don’t include in your income compensatory damages for personal physical injury or physical sickness (whether received in a lump sum or installments).

 If you received a Form 1099-MISC from the payer of this income with an amount reported in Box 3: